I'd ideally like to be a bird, but running is a close second.

 I believe that less is more when it comes to running equipment.
 Moving to minimalist footwear has improved my performance and resilience.
 I run in sandals—I used to wear Luna Sandals, but now I mostly run in Shamma Sandals.
-Even besides running, you'll almost always find me in sandals, except when it's bitterly cold, icy and snowy.
+Even besides running, you'll usually find me in sandals, except when it's bitterly cold, icy and snowy.
 If you'd like to learn more about natural running, I'd recommend reading Born to Run by Chris McDougall and ChiRunning by Danny Dreyer.

 Running offers a lot of time for thinking.
 Sometimes I learn things on my runs.
 For instance, check out the Ignite Talk I gave on a lesson I learned during my first 50-mile race in the video below.